 Stocks return to black

-Of the issues that were traded on the bourse in the port city, 50 advanced, 30 declined, and 128 did not show any price movement.
+Of the traded securities, 93 advanced, 86 declined and 195 did not show any price movement.